the therapist

 The Room:

-Massage table is 35” wide (maximum width available for massage tables)
+Massage table is 35” wide (max width available)

 Electric table lowers and raises to make getting on and off easier

-Recline feature available for added comfort, plus additional bolstering can be added
+Recline feature available for added comfort, additional bolstering can be added

 Additional seating provided if you need to bring someone for assistance